I. 17 of God’s Attributes

 For example, the Westminster Shorter Catechism describes God by his attributes.
 He is “Spirit, infinite, eternal, and unchangeable, in His being, power, holiness, justice, goodness, and truth.”
 And that definition only covers nine attributes.
 You are about to learn 17!

 Now, thinking of God as having attributes may be a new concept to you.
-You may be wondering, “Where do we get a list of his attributes?”
+You may wonder, “Where do we get a list of his attributes?”
 They come from the Bible.
 Bible study is essential for understanding these attributes.

-Next, you may be asking, “Why do we study God’s attributes?”
+Next, you may ask, “Why do we study God’s attributes?”
 The answer is straightforward.
 We study God’s attributes to know him better.
 But no finite human can fully comprehend God.
 However, we can learn many things about God through his attributes.